Online Trauma Therapy for Teens: What You Need to Know

 Believe them.
 Whether you understand what happened or why it affected them, validation matters enormously.
 Teens who feel believed and supported by at least one adult recover more successfully than those who don't (Deblinger et al., 2011).

 Create safety at home.
-Predictable routines, low conflict, and open communication all help a teenager's nervous system feel safer.
+Predictable routines, low conflict, and open communication can help a teenager's nervous system feel safer.
 You don't have to fix the trauma yourself — you have to make home feel like a safe base.

 Get professional help sooner rather than later.
 The research is clear: early intervention leads to better outcomes (Cohen et al., 2017).
 The longer trauma goes untreated, the more it shapes a teenager's beliefs about themselves and the world.